MCG-NJU/SteadyDancer/README.md

     --base_seed $base_seed \
     --save_file "${save_file}--$(date +"%Y%m%d%H%M%S")--xDiTUSP${GPUs}"
 ```
-NOTE: Multi-GPU inference may be faster and use less memory than Single-GPU inference, but [it may be different with Single-GPU results](https://github.com/Wan-Video/Wan2.1/issues/304) due to the non-deterministic nature of distributed computing, so we recommend using Single-GPU inference for better reproducibility.
+NOTE: Multi-GPU inference may be faster and use less memory than Single-GPU inference, but [it may be different with Single-GPU results](https://github.com/Wan-Video/Wan2.1/issues/304) due to the non-deterministic nature of distributed computing, **so we recommend using Single-GPU inference for better reproducibility**.

 ## 🎥 X-Dance Benchmark
 To fill the void left by existing same-source benchmarks (such as TikTok), which fail to evaluate spatio-temporal misalignments, we propose **X-Dance**, a new benchmark that focuses on these challenges.
 The X-Dance benchmark is constructed from diverse image categories (male/female/cartoon, and upper-/full-body shots) and challenging driving videos (complex motions with blur and occlusion).
 Its curated set of pairings intentionally introduces spatial-structural inconsistencies and temporal start-gaps, allowing for a more robust evaluation of model generalization in the real world.